orjfickel/Weaponized-Baseball-Mod/README.md

 </details>

-## Updates to 1.18 and 1.19 coming as soon as possible
+## Feel free to use in any modpacks, please link to the CurseForge download page and do not rehost the files.

 ## Possible (some day) future features

-Give baseballs a 50% chance of ricocheting towards another living being after hitting one, and then a 50% chance of that living entity being the player.
+* Give baseballs a 50% chance of ricocheting towards another living being after hitting one, and then a 50% chance of that living entity being the player.
 So you need to be careful just throwing balls around, since one out of four times you could get a taste of your own medicine, unless you manage to dodge or land a combo hit of course.

-Support throwing more different vanilla items with unique behaviors (ink sacs for example).
+* Support throwing more different vanilla items with unique behaviors (for example ink sacs, or maybe even blocks that get placed when they hit something).

-Add more new throwables (like a bomb for example).
+* Add more new throwables (like a bomb for example).
+* Add an Illager baseball player.
+* Handle hitting block edges properly, rather than treating them like flat sides

-Port to fabric.
+* Port to fabric.

-If you’d like to thank me or incentivize me to do more modding, I’d like to shamelessly suggest considering pressing the little donate button in the top right :)